CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_ADDS.md

    Get-ADForest|Set-ADForest -UPNSuffixes @{add="$aadDomainName"}
    ```

-1. From the **Administrator: Windows PowerShell ISE** script pane, run the following to assign the primary DNS domain name of the Azure ADMicrosoft Entra ID tenant associated with your Azure subscription as the UPN suffix of all users in the AD DS domain:
+1. From the **Administrator: Windows PowerShell ISE** script pane, run the following to assign the primary DNS domain name of the Microsoft Entra ID tenant associated with your Azure subscription as the UPN suffix of all users in the AD DS domain:

    ```powershell
    $domainUsers = Get-ADUser -Filter {UserPrincipalName -like '*adatum.com'} -Properties userPrincipalName -ResultSetSize $null